-Sometimes, you can also notice a blank white screen.
+Sometimes, you may also notice a blank white screen.
 This is very common in popular browsers like Safari and Firefox.
-If you are on the site of bigger brands like Airbnb, you might see their custom 500 error messages.
+If you are on the site of a bigger brand like Airbnb, you might see their custom 500 error messages.

-The internal server error 500 is related to an issue with the server of a website.
-It implies that there’s a temporary problem with the programming of the website.
-There can be various reasons behind the presence of this error.
-Some potential ones include the following:
+Though the root cause of 500 internal servers is many.
+However, the internal server error is related to 500 issues with the server of a website.
+There could be various reasons behind the presence of this error.

-It can seem like a very stop step to fixing this error.
-However, it is one of the very first things you should do on finding this internal server error on the screen.
+It can seem like a very prompt step to fix this error.
+However, it is one of the first things you should do upon finding this internal server error on the screen.
 It is the easiest way to fix the error.
 When you first see this error, wait for 60 seconds.
 Then, reload the page by pressing F5 + Ctrl or simply the F5 key.

-It can be possible that the server or host is overloaded and your website will come back usually again.
-While you are waiting for the site to load, you can also try to open your site in another browser to see whether the browser isn’t the cause behind it.
+It can be possible that the server or host is overloaded, and your website will usually appear.
+While you are waiting for the site to load, you can also try to open your site in another browser to see whether the browser isn’t the root cause.

 One more thing you can do is copy and paste the URL of your site into downforeveryoneorjustme.com.
-This website will notify you if your website is really down or if there’s an issue on your side.
+This website will notify you if it is down or if there’s an issue with the website.

 Downforeveryoneorjustme.com inspects the HTTP status codes that come from the server.
 If there is anything apart from 200 ‘Everything is OK,’ it will show a down indication.